huijing/huijing.github.io/_drafts/all-about-chinese-characters.md

 ---
 layout: post
 title: "All about Chinese characters"
-date: Oct 31, 2018
+date: Dec 31, 2018
 tags: [design, i18n,typography]
 ---
 *This is the first post of a multi-part series about Chinese typography, from the history of Chinese characters, to printing, to digitisation.*

-Writing (and talking) about CSS writing modes last year served as a foray into the wonderful world of Chinese characters and typography.
+For me, writing (and talking) about CSS writing modes has served as a foray into the wonderful world of Chinese characters and typography.
 Even though I learnt Chinese as a first language in school all those years ago, I think I was too dumb or ignorant to appreciate the Chinese language itself.
 Kinda like those 8 years worth of piano lessons I took until I was 12.
 Ah, youth.

 I mean, in school, they literally just taught you how to read and write, form sentences and understand passages.
 But I never took the time to appreciate the characters themselves.
 I didn't even realise Chinese was the only widely used logographic language left in the world today until I wrote that blog post.